lzbk/PhotoSwipe.Quizz/README.md

 	* feedback conditions either true or based on the score ;
 	* backlog and known bugs :
 		* jquery display of overlay is buggy (maybe look at the PhotoSwipe code which mentionned such issues).
+		* create new answer version with true/false for each image…
 * v0.3 :
 	* with [BrowserQuest](https://github.com/lzbk/BrowserQuest) compliant local storage :
 		* the user can come back to finish their activity ;